Feupos/buildroot-kvpstorage/README.md

 # buildroot-kvpstorage

-To build with buildroot, clone buildroot repository in the same directory tree, then:
+To build with buildroot, clone buildroot repository in the same directory tree.

+With menuconfig, enable C++ and boost.

 ```bash
 make qemu_arm_versatile_defconfig
 make BR2_EXTERNAL=../buildroot-kvpstorage menuconfig
 make
 ```

 You can then start the system with